-We have audited the accompanying Financial Statements of Staten Island Historical Society, Inc. d/b/a Historic Richmond Town which comprise the Statements of Financial Position as of June 30, 2013 and 2012, and the related Statements of Activities, Cash Flows and Functional Expenses for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying Financial Statements of Staten Island Historical Society, Inc. d/b/a Historic Richmond Town which comprise the Balance Sheets as of June 30, 2014 and 2013, and the related Statements of Financial Position, Activities, Cash Flows and Functional Expenses for the years then ended, and the related notes to the financial statements.